-In this Dorkly video, Rusty challenges some Team Rocket goons to a fight.
-Team Rocket just shoots Rusty's Pokemon.
+One episode in particular feature Rusty challenging some Team Rocket goons to a fight.
+One of the goons just shoots Rusty's Pokemon.

-Ensues in Worm when a member of the ABB tries to use a sword to intimidate and fight Skitter, who controls a giant swarm of insects.
+A member of the ABB tries to use a sword to intimidate and fight Skitter, who controls a giant swarm of insects.
 No prizes for guessing what happens next.

 Played for Laughs with one of 1d4chan's home brewed Space Marine chapters, The Reasonable Marines.
 They act like normal soldiers focusing on stealth and efficiency, trying to avoid combat unless needed, and actually trying to be diplomatic with aliens instead of shooting them on sight.
 The joke is they are the only sane group in a universe filled with nothing but Rule of Cool and Crazy Awesome lunatics.